kckishan/GNE/README.md

 * an edgelist representing the interaction network which is converted to M by M adjacency matrix, and
 * an M by E feature matrix (E is the number of experiments per gene)

-Have a look at the LoadData class in LoadData.py for an example.

-In this example, we load interaction network data and expression data matrix for yeast.
+We load interaction network data and expression data matrix for yeast in run_GNE.py as an example.
 The original datasets can be found from data sources:

 | Dataset        | Source           |
 | ------------- |:-------------:|